grodansparadis/vscp-ux/README.md

 or other folder set in <b>&lt;webrootpath&gt;...&lt;/webrootpath&gt;</b> directive under the
 <b>&lt;websrver&gt;</b> tag in the vscpd.conf file of the VSCP daemon.

-If you just want the VSCP websocket javascript code you find it in the 'js' folder as <b>vscp.js</b>.
+If you just want the VSCP websocket or REST javascript code you find it in the 'js/vscp-js' folder.
+Or get them from its repository:<a href="https://github.com/grodansparadis/vscp-js/">https://github.com/grodansparadis/vscp-js/</a>
 You should probably compress this javascript file for a production system.
 There are plenty of them around <a href="http://javascriptcompressor.com">this</a> is one of them.

-<h4>Testing</h4>
+<h4>Demos</h4>

-VSCP websocket test code is in the subfolder testws the index.html file in the route will take you to it and give some further instructions.
-The folder contains a few demos on how to use the VSCP widgets and demonstrates the SCP daemon websocket interface.
+VSCP websocket demo code is in the subfolder *testws* and VSCP REST demo code is in the subfolder *rest*.
+The *index.html* file in it will take you to it and give some further instructions.
+The folder contains a few demos on how to use the VSCP widgets and demonstrates the VSCP daemon websocket and REST interface.

 In the configuration file this is set as